St. John's Episcopal Church (Baltimore)

-St. John's Episcopal Church, also known as St John's in the Village, is a nineteenth-century Episcopal church building on Old York Road (off Greenmount Avenue and 31st Street) in the former village of Huntingdon (now the community of Waverly in northeast Baltimore, Maryland, United States.
-The church closed in April of 2023.
+St. John's Episcopal Church, also known as St John's in the Village, is a nineteenth-century Episcopal church building on Old York Road (off Greenmount Avenue and 31st Street) in the former village of Huntingdon (now the community of Waverly) in northeast Baltimore, Maryland, United States.
+The church closed in April 2023.
 The congregation was often referred to as "St. John's of Huntingdon Episcopal Church".
 It is a Gothic Revival structure built originally in 1847.
 Also on the property is a cemetery.

-All Time Low had their first show ever here in 2003.
+The church reported 143 members in 2015 and 72 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $0.00 with average Sunday attendance (ASA) of zero persons.

 St. John's Protestant Episcopal Church was listed on the National Register of Historic Places in 1974.